lsamano/tetris-v2/README.md

 # Puyo Puyo Tetris II
+This is a Javascript Tetris game.

 # Current Features
-- Colors reflect actual Tetris
+- Colors reflect actual Tetris pieces.
-- Able to clear lines
+- Able to clear lines and earn points towards your score
-- Able to game over
+- Able to lose the game if it reaches the top
-- Keeps score
+- Keeps score on bottom
 - Able to hold onto pieces
-- Hard Drop
+- Hard Drop (immediately drops piece into place)
-- Ghost piece
+- Ghost piece (shows where your piece will land if hard-dropped)

 # Upcoming Features
 - Piece forecast